 WP2 aims at the determination of the sustainable yielding potential of kenaf as energy crop at several locations in southern Europe.
 The sustainable yielding potential of kenaf will be answered by the data that will be collected for the four types kenaf fields of WP2 that will be: a) screening trial, b) effect of sowing dates and plant populations on yields, c) effect of irrigation and fertilization on yields and d) fields trials with size 2 ha.
-It will be pointed out field trials will be conducted in all south EU countries (Table 2).
-It should be stressed out that the proposed number of field trials is absolutely needed in order to achieve a more realistic approach to the growth simulation model (WP3).
+It will be pointed out field trials will be conducted in all south EU countries.
+A detailed description of the field trials that had been established in 2003 is presented in Table 2.